RedisLabs/redislabs-docs/content/rs/clusters/maintenance-mode.md

 rladmin node <node_id> maintenance_mode off
 ```

-By default, the snapshop is required to deactivate maintenance mode.
-If, for whatever reason, the snapshot file cannot be restored, deactivation is cancelled and the node remains in maintenance mode.
+By default, a snapshop is required to deactivate maintenance mode.
+If the snapshot cannot be restored, deactivation is cancelled and the node remains in maintenance mode.
 In such events, it may be necessary to [reset node status](#reset_node_status).

 ### Specify a snapshot